HL7/fhir-shorthand/input/pagecontent/reference.md

 FSH represents resource references using the syntax `Reference({resource})`.
 FSH will not accept the name of a resource where a Reference type is required; i.e., `Reference()` is required.

 Canonical references refer to a standard URL associated with a FHIR resource.
-For elements that require a canonical reference, FSH will accept a URL, `Canonical({name})` or `Canonical({id})`, where `name` and `id` refer to items defined in the same FSH Tank.
+For elements that require a canonical reference, FSH will accept a URL, `Canonical({name})` or `Canonical({id})`, where `name` and `id` refer to items defined in the same FSH project.
 Implementations shall interpret `Canonical()` as an instruction to construct the canonical URL for the referenced item using the IG's canonical URL. `Canonical()` therefore enables a user to change the IG’s canonical URL in a single place with no other changes needed to FSH definitions.

 #### Coded Data Types